devloveychauhan/React-Projects/README.md

 Always check the project-level package.json for exact scripts and tooling.

----

-## Testing & quality
-I aim to include at least unit / component tests for core logic and key components.
-Typical tools:
-- Jest + React Testing Library for unit and integration tests
-- ESLint + Prettier for consistent style and linting
-- Optional: Playwright / Cypress for end-to-end tests in larger demos

----

 ## Contribution guidelines
 Thanks for wanting to contribute!
 A few simple rules:
 1. Open an issue to discuss large changes before submitting a PR.